Factorization for non-symmetric operators and exponential H-theorem: Introduction

-The theoretical question we address in this work is the following: {\bf Can one deduce (quantitative) informations on $\Sigma(\LL)$ and $\SS(t)$ in terms of informations on $\Sigma(L)$ and $S(t)$?}
+We provide here an answer for a class of operators $\LL$ which split as $\LL = \AA + \BB$, where the spectrum of $\BB$ is well localized and the iterated convolution $(\AA \SS_\BB )^{*n}$ maps $\EE$ to $E$ with proper time-decay control for some $n \in \N^*$.
+We then prove that (1) $\LL$ inherits most of the spectral gap properties of $L$, (2) explicit estimates on the rate of decay of the semigroup $\SS(t)$ can be computed from the ones on $S(t)$.
+The core of the proposed method is a quantitative and robust factorization argument on the resolvents and semigroups, reminiscent of the Dyson series.

-More precisely, we provide here an answer where (i) the spectral gap property of $L$ in $E$ can be shown to hold for $\LL$ in the space $\EE$ and consequently (ii) explicit estimates on the rate of decay of the semigroup $\SS(t)$ can be computed from the ones on $S(t)$.
-Our results hold for a class of operators $\LL$ which split as $\LL = \AA + \BB$, where $\AA$ is maps $\EE$ into $E$ and $\BB$'s spectrum is well localized.
-We then show that linear Boltzmann-like and Fokker-Planck equations fall in that class and therefore their spectral-gap property can be extended from the linearization space (the weighted $L^2$ space, where the strong decay is prescribed by the equilibrium) to larger Hilbert or Banach spaces (for example with polynomial decay).
-It is worth mentioning that we provide results in the non spatiallly homogeneous situation, and that the method is optimal in terms of the rate of decay (no loss on the way from $E$ to $\EE$, as would be the case in, say, some interpolation approach).
+In a second part of this paper, we then show that the kinetic Fokker-Planck operator and the linearized Boltzmann operator for hard sphere interactions satisfy the above abstract assumptions, and we thus extend their spectral-gap properties from the linearization space (a $L^2$ space with Gaussian weight prescribed by the equilibrium) to larger Banach spaces (for example $L^p$ with polynomial decay).
+It is worth mentioning that the proposed method provides optimal rate of decay and there is no loss of accuracy in the extension process from $E$ to $\EE$ (as would be the case in, say, interpolation approaches).